dotnet/docs-maui/docs/user-interface/images/app-icons.md

 - `'maccatalyst'`
 - `'android'`
 - `'windows'`
-- `'tizen'`

 For example, a condition that targets Android would be `Condition="$([MSBuild]::GetTargetPlatformIdentifier('$(TargetFramework)')) == 'android'"`.

-## Platform specific configuration
+## Platform-specific configuration

 While the project file declares which resources the app icon is composed from, you're still required to update the individual platform configurations with reference to those app icons.
-The following information describes those platform-specific settings.
+The following information describes these platform-specific settings.

 <!-- markdownlint-disable MD025 -->